WebFiori/framework/README.md

 * Basic template engine.
 * Fast routing system that makes the ability of creating search-engine-friendly URLs an easy task.
 * Creation of web services (or APIs) that supports JSON with data filtering and validation.
+* Middleware support which can help in filtering HTTP requests before reaching application level.
 * Basic support for MySQL schema and query building.
 * Lightweight.
 The total size of framework core files is less than 3 megabytes.
 * Access management by assigning system user a set of privileges.